 Todd Hall 570

-CARSON COLLEGE OF BUSINESS Dean and Professor, L. Hunter; Senior Associate Dean for Faculty and Research and Professor, D. Compeau; Senior Associate Dean for Academic Affairs and Professor, T. Tripp; Associate Dean for Graduate and Online Programs, C. Oliver; Assistant Dean for International Programs, J. Cassleman.
+CARSON COLLEGE OF BUSINESS Dean and Professor, L. Hunter; Senior Associate Dean for Faculty and Research and Professor, D. Compeau; Senior Associate Dean for Academic Affairs and Professor, T. Tripp; Associate Dean for Graduate and Online Programs, C. Oliver; Associate Dean for International Programs, S. Ahn.

 The Carson College of Business (CCB) prepares students for innovative and impactful careers in business by effectively applying core business competencies, encouraging ethical and professional behavior, employing a global perspective, enhancing abilities to make data-driven decisions, leading teams, and communicating persuasively.
 The Carson College of Business reaches students across the state of Washington (and beyond) by offering its programs at the Everett, Global, Pullman, Tri-Cities, and Vancouver campuses.